 In 1990, the United States Government provided Colombia with 18 UH-1N helicopters and Colombia has since bought 36 more.
 In 2010, the Colombian military had 280 helicopters and 200 fixed-wing aircraft with no new major purchases projected through 2019, except for a possible purchase of helicopters with higher capacity to transport troops and equipment.
 Due to this large aircraft fleet, there are continuous opportunities for training, parts, and maintenance of these aircraft, especially Blackhawk rotor blades, repair services, and erosion-resistant coating systems.
 Other opportunities include: parameter security protection systems (convoy security, security walls and fences, and video surveillance systems), safety and survival accessories, search and rescue equipment, protective clothing, emergency medical equipment, and trauma-life support systems.

-Colombia’s Armed Forces personnel total 511,550, with 369,100 active personal and 142,450 reservists.
+Colombia’s Armed Forces (including National Police) active personal total approximately 475,119.
 In recent years, key needs have been ammunition, night vision goggles, survival equipment and kits (up to USD 400,000 per year), flight suits and footwear (up to USD 200,000 per year), personal arms (M4 rifles, M9 pistols), grenades, binoculars, and medical equipment.
 The Colombian Army continues to upgrade its equipment and uniforms with engineered textile solutions, smart textile materials, as well as integrated communication aircraft helmets.